But I don't know what I want to do!

-I've heard these words a lot in my roles as an educator and career development adviser, typically during an initial meeting with a student early in their academic experience in response to a question I raise about their plans after completing school.
+I've heard these words a lot in my roles as an educator and career development adviser, typically during an initial meeting with a student when I raise about their plans after completing school.
 Sadly, I also hear some variation of these words expressed after graduation.
 And they're very familiar sentiments, as during different stages in my career I've been known to have communicated them with varying degrees of angst.

 So I know how frustrating it is to not know what you want in terms of a job, much less a career.
 I've also seen how the lack of such focus can be debilitating, as there's a tendency to concentrate on the lack of clarity, often at the expense of one's mental well being.
 In other words, one can get easily get mired in not knowing.
 And then there's the related challenge of struggling what to tell friends, colleagues, and others about what you seek in terms of meaningful employment.
 As a result, there's a tendency to respond to genuine inquiries with some vague notion of what you think you want that inevitably yields little by way of useful insight much less opportunities for work.

 I've learned three valuable lessons over the years related to this state of affairs and how to overcome it, as follows:

 * It's perfectly fine to not know what you want to do in terms of a job, much less a career.
 Embrace that uncertainty, and with it the humility that every foray into personal career exploration demands.
 Most people go through this process at least once during their working lives.

 * Thinking and talking about not knowing what you want to do in terms of work doesn't help you get clear about what you want.
 Living in the problem only helps to perpetuate the problem, in other words.